 For certain issues, preventative maintenance is key.
 Fleet management software like Fleet Tracker is able to tell you about those things that can easily slip your mind, but have serious consequences.

 Take your battery, for example.
-Fleet Tracker will be able to tell you when the charge is beginning to wane, even if it’s not immediately obvious when your driver turns on the ignition.
+A GPS fleet tracking platform will be able to tell you when the charge is beginning to wane, even if it’s not immediately obvious when your driver turns on the ignition.
 This advanced notice means that you’ll have the information needed to prompt a replacement, rather than risking a flat battery at an inconvenient time.

 Quick, hassle-free fixes